tracking-exposed/eu19/content/page/myDiet.md

 With fbTREX, we can better monitor our information diets, and get insights into how they present to us different realities.
 Who is informing us, and about what topics?
 Are we being provided with misleading information or deceptive advertising?

+By becoming an adopter of fbtrex, you are participanting in a user-driven initiative to make social media more transparent.

 ## How to become a power user and know your habits